Wo ein Wille ist, da ist auch ein Weg,

 For "real" offroad and sand riding (Tunisia, spring 2007 and 2008) I equipped the GS with Pirelli MT21 at the front and Mitas E09 at the rear.
 With my limited experience, I would classify the Pirelli as a good front wheel tire for desert riding; it offers quite some stability, but it also has a pronounced tendency to "climb" out of sand tracks if your speed is not high enough.
 The Mitas E09 "just worked"; I could not find any particularly weak point, albeit I guess that traction and direction stability in sand could be better.
 It lasts for more than 8 Mm. - Both tires show excellent properties on tarmac and allow cornering similar to street tires and as long as the steering head bearing is adjusted correctly the bike remains steady even at high speed.
 Of course they are rather noisy, due to their open profile.
 The tire pressure I used on tarmac was usually about 1.6...2.0 bar front, 1.8...2.3 bar rear; in the sand, I used 0.8...1.2 bar on both wheels without problems (and without tire holders).
 During the second Tunisia trip in spring 2008 (where we rode lots of gravel and sand roads), I used 1.1 bar everywhere, including long sections on tarmac. - The MT21 has an unusual wear pattern; it is the flank of the tire that wears out first, resulting in a somewhat "triangular" tire profile.
 As a result, I had to change my first MT21 after about 5500 km and the second after 6800 km, which represents the shortest lifetime I ever observed for a front tire.

 Since summer 2008, I am running the Heidenau K60, initially only on the front wheel and combined with Mitas E-07, E-09 and Heidenau K60 on the rear.
-In spite of the open profile, the tire behaves neutral and does not exhibit any particular problems or weaknesses; I definitively consider it as a viable alternative to the Mitas E-08, with much more offroad capability.
-I have used this tire on the rough mountain trails in the Frech/Italian Alps and used it for rapid riding on tarmac, dry or wet - up to now, this is clearly a tire that fits my needs and my riding style perfectly.
-The rear tire lasts between 5 and 8.5 Mm, the front tire around 12.5 Mm. - In 2012, Heidenau phased out the Heidenau K60 and replaced it by the Heidenau K60 Scout.
-Experiences to follow ...
+In spite of the open profile, the tire behaves neutral and does not exhibit any particular problems or weaknesses; I definitively consider it as a true alternative to the Mitas E-08, with much more offroad capability.
+As of summer 2014, I have used this tire on rough mountain trails in the Frech/Italian Alps as well as for rapid riding on tarmac, dry or wet - this is clearly a tire that fits my needs and my riding style perfectly.
+Lifetime seems to be varying; the first K60 on the rear wheel lasted for 8.2 Mm, the second only 5 Mm.
+The front tire lasts around 12.5 Mm. - In 2012, Heidenau phased out the Heidenau K60 and replaced it with the Heidenau K60 Scout.
+Lifetime seems to be a bit longer; the first rear tire made 8.5 Mm.

 Maintenance is as much art as it is science.